Parts of Zurich airport shut after unspecified threat

 “A threat was received in the course of the evening,” she said, declining to elaborate apart from saying Zurich’s cantonal police were currently looking into the matter.

-Swiss newspaper Blick said on its website that passengers had been evacuated from Check-in 1 and 2 at around 7:15 p.m.
-(1.15 p.m.
-ET).
+Swiss free newspaper 20 Minuten said on its website that passengers had been evacuated from Terminal 1 at around 7:50 p.m.
+(1850 GMT).

-A spokeswoman for Zurich’s cantonal police said officers remained at the airport, but she would not describe the nature of the threat.